johankladder/react-native-collapsible-header-components/README.md

 ## Known bugs:
 - Currently the RefreshControl of iOS is not visible.
 This is because a offset can not be set.
+On iOS make sure you set the `progressViewOffset` property according to you need.
+Most of the time I set it to the height of the header.

 ## Contribution:
 Feel free to contribute and open pull-requests!